Newly Launched

 Fibe’s Loan Against Mutual Funds allows taxpayers to access liquidity against their existing investments without redeeming them, helping meet short-term requirements while staying invested and tax-efficient.
 You can get instant cash of up to ₹10 lakhs in just a few minutes.

-Marginal relief is calculated by comparing the additional tax payable due to surcharge with the additional income earned above the threshold.
-If the tax increase exceeds the extra income, the excess is reduced as marginal relief.
+You simply compare the extra tax due to surcharge with the extra income you earned above the limit.
+If the tax increase is higher, that excess amount is reduced as marginal relief.